-- 4.4 In order to proceed to the thesis element of either programme a candidate must satisfy the examiners that there is a reasonable expectation that he/she will successfully complete the programme for the degree for which he/she is registered, in accordance with Regulations 4.5 and 4.7. - 4.5 At the end of the first year the examiners shall review the candidate's progress to date.
+- 4.3 There shall be an annual review of work leading to the thesis, undertaken by the candidate and supervisory team and monitored by or on behalf of the Head of School (or nominee).
+The supervisory team shall also report to the Head of School (or nominee) at any time when the candidate appears not to be making satisfactory progress, is otherwise not fulfilling the conditions that have been laid down or appears unlikely to reach the standard of the degree; - 4.4 In order to proceed to the thesis element of either programme a candidate must satisfy the examiners that there is a reasonable expectation that he/she will successfully complete the programme for the degree for which he/she is registered, in accordance with Regulations 4.5 and 4.7. - 4.5 At the end of the first year the examiners shall review the candidate's progress to date.
 Each candidate shall be examined by two or more examiners, at least one of whom shall be an external examiner.
 The examiners will make recommendations to the Head of School (or nominee), supervisory team or other delegated member of academic staff regarding any student who warrants special attention in respect of their attendance or progress.
 A candidate who does not satisfy the examiners in this way may be permitted by the examiners, on one occasion only, to be reassessed. - 4.6 A candidate who is aiming to transfer to the Degree of Doctor of Education and who fails to satisfy the examiners on the assessment or reassessment at the end of Year 1 by a narrow margin may be permitted, at the discretion of the examiners, to continue as a candidate for the degree of Master of Education. - 4.7 During the period of study a candidate for the degree of Master of Education may, with the approval of the Head of School (or nominee), be permitted to withdraw as a candidate for the degree and be approved as a candidate for the Doctor of Education no later than six months prior to the end of the period of study for the degree of Master of Education.
-The period of study already completed shall count towards the period of study for the degree of Doctor of Education. - Sufficient evidence of progress must be provided including: - a) passing all assignments - b) submitting an appropriate research proposal of 5,000 words
+The period of study already completed shall count towards the period of study for the degree of Doctor of Education.

+Sufficient evidence of progress must be provided including:

+- a) passing all assignments - b) submitting an appropriate research proposal of 5,000 words

-The assessment will be undertaken by a panel of at least two members of academic staff, appointed by the Head of School (or nominee); no more than one member of the supervisory team may belong to the panel.
-The research proposal will also be subject to approval by the School's Ethics Committee.
+The assessment will be undertaken by a panel of at least two members of academic staff, appointed by the Head of School (or nominee); no more than one member of the supervisory team may belong to the

-4.8 In circumstances where a reassessment, because of its nature or timing, cannot with reasonable practicability be completed within the year of study to which it relates, the examiners may permit a candidate to proceed to the next year of the course on condition that:

-- (1) the reassessment shall be arranged and completed as soon as practicable in accordance with a timetable to be stipulated by them; and - the examiners shall consider the outcome of the reassessment at the earliest feasible opportunity. - 4.9 A candidate who fails to satisfy the examiners in any reassessment of work completed in the first year and conducted in accordance with the regulations in this section shall normally be required to withdraw from the University.
+- panel.
+The research proposal will also be subject to approval by the School's Ethics Committee. - 4.8 In circumstances where a reassessment, because of its nature or timing, cannot with reasonable practicability be completed within the year of study to which it relates, the examiners may permit a candidate to proceed to the next year of the course on condition that: - (1) the reassessment shall be arranged and completed as soon as practicable in accordance with a timetable to be stipulated by them; and - (2) the examiners shall consider the outcome of the reassessment at the earliest feasible opportunity. - 4.9 A candidate who fails to satisfy the examiners in any reassessment of work completed in the first year and conducted in accordance with the regulations in this section shall normally be required to withdraw from the University.